BEAM HOPPING IN 2 MINUTES

 - Less TWTAs in satellite

 - Less unmet capacity: capacity is shifted ‘on demand’

 - Less Gateways: defined by peak capacity, not theoretical capacity of all beams

 Implementation and Standards

 Beam hopping technology phase is emerging as an innovative industry initiative.
-Both academic research and industry development are steadily building a foundation for new products.
-The implementation and standardization are now coalescing into a solid deliverable technology.
-Here is where SatixFy is developing capability to help VSAT modem developers implement real product features.
-SatixFy developed signal processing technology offers VLSNR (Very Low SNR) and signal processing capability.
+Both academic research and industry development are building a foundation for new products.
+Implementation and standardization are now coalescing into solid deliverable products and technologies.
+Here is where SatixFy’s capability help modem developers put in place beam hopping.

-Developing a new satellite communication standard and deploying in the field is a daunting task.
-Yet the industry is developing beam hopping technology to increase capacity and enhance efficiency.
-The goal of significantly reducing cost-per-bit while maintaining the same amount of allocated orbital spectrum is a clear target.
-This makes beam hopping one of the solutions.
+Developing a new satellite communication standard and deploying it, is a big task.
+Undaunted, the industry is developing beam hopping technology as the next GEO era innovation.
+The goal is to increase capacity and enhance efficiency.
+This in turn will reduce cost-per-bit while maintaining the same allocated spectrum.
+This makes beam hopping one of the solutions for near future development.
 Some of the technical highlights of beam hopping today are: